TheOdinProject/curriculum/foundations/javascript_basics/revisiting_rock_paper_scissors.md

 <div class="lesson-content__panel" markdown="1">

 1. Set up a new branch on your previous Rock Paper Scissors repo
-   1. Since we'll be making a UI for our Rock Paper Scissors game, make a new branch and switch to it with the command `git switch -c rps-ui`.
+   1. Since we'll be making a UI for our Rock Paper Scissors game, make a new branch and change to it with the command `git checkout -b rps-ui`.
    2. You are now working in the `rps-ui` branch, locally.
 However, this branch does not exist in your remote repo yet.
 If you go to your github repo page, you'll see that you only have 1 branch, which would be `main`.
 Let's push this new branch to your remote repo with the command `git push origin rps-ui`.
 Now, you'll see two branches in your Github repository!
    3. Make sure you are on the `rps-ui` branch.
 You can check this, with the `git branch` command.
 The branch you are currently on will have an (\*)asterisk next to it.
-If you're in another branch for some reason, switch to `rps-ui` with the command `git switch rps-ui`.
+If you're in another branch for some reason, change to `rps-ui` with the command `git checkout rps-ui`.
 Now you're all set to work on your new feature!
 Note: You can add files, commit to this branch, and push changes to your repo, just like you would with the main branch.
 Everything is the same except when you push the changes, you'd use `git push origin rps-ui` instead of `git push origin main`, since we're pushing to our new branch.
 2. In our UI, the player should be able to play the game by clicking on buttons rather than typing their answer in a prompt.
    1. For now, remove the logic that plays exactly five rounds.
    2. Create three buttons, one for each selection.
 Add an event listener to the buttons that calls your `playRound` function with the correct `playerSelection` every time a button is clicked. (you can keep the `console.log`s for this step)